mariyastellamca-crypto/ecommerce-api-testing-postman/README.md

 ## 📌 Project Overview

-This project demonstrates API testing of an e-commerce application using Postman.
+This project demonstrates an end-to-end API testing approach for an e-commerce system, including validation, request chaining, and real-world test scenarios.

 The APIs are based on the Fake Store API and cover core functionalities such as user authentication, product retrieval, and cart operations.

-The objective of this project is to showcase API testing skills including request creation, validation, chaining, and handling both positive and negative scenarios.
+The objective of this project is to showcase API testing skills including request creation, validation, dynamic data handling, and execution of both positive and negative test scenarios.

 ---